nekernel-org/.github/profile/ReadMe.md

-# NeKernel.org
+# NeKernel

 ## Abstract

-NeKernel.org is an open-source OS written in modern C++, freely available under the Apache 2.0 license.
+NeKernel is an open-source OS written in modern C++, freely available under the Apache 2.0 license.

 ### The NeKernel Development Prongs